odtp-org/odtp-manuals/docs/tutorials/components-and-versions.md

 !!! note

-    - Components are code repos that can be used for digital twin workflows
+    - Components are code repositories that can be used in digital twin workflows
     - Components can have different versions
+    - Components are executed with specific parameters and input files in executions associated to a digital twin
+    - In order to add components located in GitHub a Token Key should be provided

 ## Checkout existing components